How do you answer the question: Which colour sofa will look best in my living room?

-If you’re planning on redecorating your entire living room, you have quite a lot of freedom on this front.
-You can adjust the new colour scheme to match your sofa
+If you're planning on redecorating your entire living room, you have quite a lot of freedom on this front.
+You can adjust the new colour scheme to match your bean bag sofa.

 However, if you’re adding a sofa to an existing room, you need to be more careful.
 The colour you choose will need to match the rest of the room or, at the very least, be neutral.
 Adding too much colour can make the bean bag sofa feel out of place.
 The ultimate goal is to create a harmonious colour scheme where everything makes visual sense.
 But how do you do it in practice?

 Which Colour Sofa Will Look Best In My Living Room? - Understanding The Colour Wheel

 Before we even begin talking about seating, we need to introduce the colour wheel - an essential concept you should deploy whenever creating a theme for your rooms.
 It shows you which colours work best together, and combinations you should avoid.